peihsuan1225/WeHelp_FirstStage/week5/README.md

 	- screenshot

 		![](screenshot/t5-3.png)
 - Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages where sender username equals to test.
+	- SQL statements

 		```SQL
 		SELECT AVG(message.like_count) AS test_average_like_count